Enjoying Twenty-Four Hours in Chattanooga, Tennessee

 Ruby Falls

-Leo Lambert discovered the falls in 1928, remain the tallest and deepest underground waterfall in the U.S. at 145 feet.
+Leo Lambert discovered the falls in 1928; they remain the tallest and deepest underground waterfall in the U.S., at 145 feet.
 The falls opened to the public in 1930 and are named for Lambert’s wife, Ruby.
 The constant 60° in the cave leading to Ruby Falls makes it a great place to visit in the summer.

 Stalactite